nishanthsudhaharan29/Azure-Data-Engineering-Scheduled-News-Analytics-Pipeline/README.md

 ## Overview

 This project implements an end-to-end Azure Data Engineering pipeline designed to ingest, process, and store real-time news articles related to geopolitical events in the USA, Iran, and Israel.
-The pipeline uses Azure Data Factory for orchestration, Azure Databricks for data transformation across bronze, silver, and gold layers, and Azure Data Lake Storage (ADLS) for scalable, cost-effective storage.
+The pipeline uses Azure Databricks for data orchestration and transformation across bronze, silver, and gold layers, and Azure Data Lake Storage (ADLS) for scalable, cost-effective storage.

 By automating ingestion from a public news API and structuring the data using the medallion architecture, this solution enables timely insights, reliable data processing, and support for downstream analytics or reporting use cases.
 It is designed for analysts, humanitarian agencies, and media teams who require clean and structured data for monitoring evolving global conflicts.